 Financial strategy (corporate finance) in corporate management is of course important, and we believe that we need someone among executive directors who is responsible for financial strategy and can lead efforts to improve corporate value through various dialogues with investors.
 Mr. Kenichi Yokota has long served in management positions in the finance, accounting, and IR departments, and as part of his duties, he has held dialogues with various investors and provided valuable feedback to Company management as part of his consistent efforts to strengthen corporate governance and enhance corporate value.
-Mr. Takashi Shigemori was engaged in the finance and accounting affairs at a global chemical company.
-Additionally, after being appointed director at that company, he oversaw its finance and accounting operations.
+Mr. Noriaki Takeshita has held the position of CFO at a comprehensive chemicals manufacturer's large-scale joint venture in Saudi Arabia.
+He has extensive knowledge and experience in finance and accounting.

-In addition, in order to strengthen the supervisory function for business execution, we believe that it is useful to include those who are familiar with finance and accounting among directors who are audit and supervisory committee members.
+In addition, in order to strengthen the supervisory function for business execution, we believe that it is useful to always include those who are familiar with finance and accounting among directors who are Audit and Supervisory Committee members.
 Mr. Nobukazu Kuboi has long been engaged in the Company's finance and accounting operations.
 After being appointed full-time audit & supervisory board member, he was engaged in the Company's audit operations.
 Mr. Noriya Yokota has held the position of CFO at a major global alcoholic beverages and soft drinks manufacturer.
-He has extensive knowledge and experience in finance, accounting, and IR operations.
-Ms. Shiho Ito has specialized expertise as a certified accountant.
-She has many years of experience in accounting audits at various companies, and this experience will be valuable in strengthening the Company's supervisory function for business
+He has extensive knowledge and experience in finance, accounting audits at various companies, and this experience will be valuable in strengthening the Company's supervisory function for business execution.